Target species

 Do not use in cats or dogs having seizure disorders, since enrofloxacin may cause CNS stimulation.

-Do not use in cats or dogs with known hypersensitivity to fluoroquinolones or to any of the excipients of the product.
+Do not use in cases of hypersensitivity to the active substance or other fluoroquinolones or to any of the excipients.

 Do not use with tetracyclines, phenicols or macrolides because of potential antagonistic effects.

-Pregnant and lactating animals, please see Use during pregnancy and lactation.
+Pregnant and lactating animals, please see Use during pregnancy, lactation or lay.

 Retinotoxic effects, including blindness, can occur in cats when the recommended dose is exceeded.

 It is prudent to reserve the fluoroquinolones for the treatment of clinical conditions that have responded poorly, or are expected to respond poorly, to other classes of antibiotics.
 Whenever possible, fluoroquinolones should only be used based on susceptibility testing.
-Official and local antimicrobial policies should be taken into account when the product is used.
-Use of the product deviating from the instructions given in this datasheet may increase the prevalence of bacteria resistant to fluoroquinolones and may decrease the effectiveness of treatment with other quinolones due to the potential cross resistance.
+Official and local antimicrobial policies should be taken into account when the veterinary medicinal product is used.
+Use of the veterinary medicinal product deviating from the instructions given in the SPC may increase the prevalence of bacteria resistant to fluoroquinolones and may decrease the effectiveness of treatment with other quinolones due to the potential cross resistance.

 Special precautions to be taken by the person administering the veterinary medicinal product to animals

-People with a known hypersensitivity to (fluoro)quinolones should avoid any contact with the product.
-In case of accidental ingestion, seek medical advice immediately and show the package leaflet to the physician.
+People with a known hypersensitivity to (fluoro)quinolones should avoid contact with the veterinary medicinal product.
+In case of accidental ingestion, seek medical advice immediately and show the package leaflet or the label to the physician.

 In case of contact with the eyes, rinse immediately with plenty of water.